potassco/clorm/docs/clorm/predicate.rst

 (i.e., ``clingo.Function()``, ``clingo.Number()``, ``clingo.String()``).

-In essence the ClORM ``Predicate`` and ``ComplexTerm`` classes simply provide a more convenient and intuitive way for constructing and dealing with these ``clingo.Symbol`` objects.
+In essence the ClORM ``Predicate`` and ``ComplexTerm`` classes simply provide a more convenient and intuitive way of constructing and dealing with these ``clingo.Symbol`` objects.
 In fact the underlying symbols can be accessed using the ``raw`` property of a ``Predicate`` or ``ComplexTerm`` object.